We've launched new tax management features.

 Transform referrals into a competitive game with leaderboards, badges, and special rewards for top referrers during specific challenge periods.
 Referral marketing tools like Lootly and Vyper can help you automate the process for a smooth, scalable program.

-Companies like Dropbox have used gamification elements to drive massive growth through referrals
+Companies like Dropbox have used gamification elements to drive growth through referrals

 Set up time-limited challenges with progressive rewards to create urgency and excitement.